-Criteria Exceptional Skilful Moderate Elementary Inadequate CONTENT PLANNING AND FORMAT (Response and ideas) Organisation of ideas for planning Purpose, audience and features/conventions and context 12 MARKS Outstanding response beyond normal expectations Intelligent and mature ideas -Extensive knowledge of features of the type of text Writing maintains focus Coherence in content and ideas.
-Highly elaborated and all details support the topic Appropriate and accurate format Very good response demonstrating good knowledge of features of the type of text.
-Maintains focus - no digressions.
-Coherent in content and ideas, very well elaborated and details support topic.
-Appropriate format with minor inaccuracies. - Adequate response demonstrating knowledge of features of the type of text Not completely focused - some digressions Reasonably coherent in content and ideas - Some details support the topic - Generally appropriate format but with some inaccuracies.
-Basic response demonstrating some knowledge of features of the type of text.
+Criteria Exceptional Skilful Moderate Elementary Inadequate CONTENT PLANNING AND FORMAT (Response and ideas) Organisation of ideas for planning Purpose, audience and features/conventions and context 12 MARKS 10-12 - Outstanding response beyond normal expectations - Intelligent and mature ideasExtensive knowledge of features of the type of text - Writing maintains focus - Coherence in content and ideas Highly elaborated and all details support the topic - Appropriate and accurate format 8-9 - Very good response demonstrating good knowledge of features of the type of text. - Maintains focus - no digressions. - Coherent in content and ideas, very well elaborated and details support topic. - Appropriate format with minor inaccuracies.
+6-7 Adequate response demonstrating knowledge of features of the type of text.
+Not completely focused - some digressions.
+Reasonably coherent in content and ideas Some details support the topic Generally appropriate format but with some inaccuracies.
+4-5 Basic response demonstrating some knowledge of features of the type of text.
 Some focus but writing digresses.
 Not always coherent in content and ideas.
-Few details support the topic. -Has vaguely applied necessary rules of format -Some critical oversights.
-Response reveals no knowledge of features of the type of text Meaning is obscure with major digressions.
+Few details support the topic. -Has vaguely applied necessary rules of format -Some critical O-3 Response reveals no knowledge of features of the type of text Meaning is obscure with major digressions.
 Not coherent in content and ideas.
-Very few details support the topic.
-Has not applied necessary rules of format.
 LANGUAGE, STYLE AND EDITING Tone, register, style, purpose/effect, audience and context Language use and conventions.
 Word choice Punctuation, spelling 8 MARKS 7-8 Tone, register, style, vocabulary highly appropriate to purpose, audience and context.
 Grammatically accurate and well-constructed Virtually error-free.
-Tone, register, style and vocabulary very appropriate to purpose, audience and context Generally grammatically accurate and well-constructed Very good vocabulary Mostly free of errors.
+5-6 - Tone, register, style and vocabulary very appropriate to purpose, audience and context - Generally, grammatically accurate and well-constructed - Very good vocabulary - Mostly free of errors.
 Tone, register, style and vocabulary appropriate to purpose, audience and context.
-Some grammatical errors Adequate vocabulary Errors do not impede meaning.
+Some grammatical errors Adequate vocabulary Errors do not impede meaning. oversights.
 3 - Tone, register, style and vocabulary less appropriate to purpose, audience and context - Inaccurate grammar with numerous errors - Limited vocabularyMeaning is obscured.
 Tone, register, style and vocabulary do not correspond to purpose, audience and context.
-Error-ridden and confused Vocabulary not suitable for purpose -Meaning seriously obscured MARKS RANGE 17-20 13-15 10-11 7-8 0-5
+Error-ridden and confused Vocabulary not suitable for purpose -Meaning seriously obscured